erikrose/blessings/docs/pains.rst

 default to this day: Xorg's xterm and Apple's Terminal.app.

-.. note:: Windows no longer supplies a terminal emulator: the "command prompt" as we know it now uses the msvcrt API routines to interact and does not make use of terminal sequences, even ignoring those sequences that MS-DOS family of systems previously interpreted through the ANSI.SYS driver, though it continues to default to *white-on-black*.
+.. note:: Windows no longer supplies a terminal emulator: the "command prompt" as we know it now uses the MSVCRT API routines to interact and does not make use of terminal sequences, even ignoring those sequences that MS-DOS family of systems previously interpreted through the ANSI.SYS driver, though it continues to default to *white-on-black*.